-The school will continue to invest in its estate to the level of its capital balances in order to maintain and develop the learning and working environment for the benefit of pupils and staff.
-There is continued focus on ensuring that the ICT infrastructure keeps pace with technological developments, in particular where such developments support and enhance the learning of pupils.
-In recovery from the disruption caused by closure due to the Covid 19 pandemic, focus will be on maintaining high expectations from both the academic and pastoral perspective, adapting practice to meet the needs of all pupils and students and embedding curriculum developments, sharing them with the wider school community to enhance curriculum engagement.
+The school will continue to invest in its estate to the level of its capital balances to maintain and develop the learning and working environment for the benefit of pupils and staff.
+There is continued focus on ensuring that the ICT infrastructure keeps pace with technological developments, where such developments support and enhance the learning of pupils.
+Focus remains on maintaining high expectations from both the academic and pastoral perspective, adapting practice to meet the needs of all pupils and students and embedding curriculum developments, sharing them with the wider school community to enhance curriculum engagement.